-On Tom: Well, he’s probably the most debated characters in the fandom, only back and forth on winged balrogs coming close.
+On Tom: Well, he’s probably the most debated characters in the fandom, with only the endless back and forth on winged balrogs coming close in terms of discussion topics.
 Just what is he?

 From the information given or hinted at in this chapter, it is far from conclusive.
 Directly asking who or what he is simply gets cryptic answers: He “is” and he further describes himself as “Eldest, that’s what I am”.
 His house is an idyllic refuge in-between two extremely dark places, neither of which has any kind of power over him (this little piece of domesticity, so well ordered and neat, further points to the divide between Tolkien’s idealised “nature” and the unruly wilderness beyond).
-His home is replete with amazing food and drink, shelter from the darkness outside, etc. He has little care for the lives and troubles of mortals, indicating that he himself is immortal.
+His home is replete with amazing food and drink, shelter from the darkness outside, etc. He has little care for the lives and troubles of mortals, indicating that he himself is immortal, and he does have a bit of a similarity to elves (especially those from The Hobbit and “A Short Rest“) while being far more relatable.
 Tom knew the party was coming in advance, so we he can guess that he can commune with nature aside from his more tangible links to the likes of Gildor and Farmer Maggot (the latter getting an odd but never elaborated upon reference later in the chapter: “There’s earth under his old feet, and clay on his fingers; wisdom in his bones and both his eyes are open”).
 He and Goldberry have some sort of power to assuage nightmares, and she can summon rain from the skies.

 “The trees and the grasses and all things growing or living in the land belong each to themselves.
 Tom Bombadil is the Master.
 No one has ever caught old Tom walking in the forest, wading in the water, leaping on the hill-tops under light and shadow.
 He has no fear.
 Tom Bombadil is master.”